Click here to return to EELP’s Regulatory Rollback Tracker. If you’re a reporter and would like to speak with an expert on this rule, please email us.

 Oct.
 16, 2020 The United States District Court for the District of Montana invalidates three Bureau of Land Management (BLM) land-use revisions in Montana because former Acting Director William Pendley was not authorized to issue the revision.
 The decision impacts the Lewiston, Miles City, and Missoula Resource Management Plan amendments.
 Bullock v.
 Bureau of Land Management, No. 4:20-cv-00062.

 Oct.
 23, 2020 The D.C.
 District Court grants EPA’s request to redo NEPA analysis of leasing decisions for oil and gas leases in Colorado, Utah, and Wyoming.
 WildEarth Guardians v.
 Bernhardt, No. 1:20-cv-00056 (D.D.C.).

 Oct.
 27, 2020 Environmental groups amend complaint challenging a BLM resource management plan in Colorado because former Acting Director William Pendley was not authorized to approve the plan.
 Citizens for a Healthy Community v.
 BLM, No. 1:20-cv-02484 (D. Colo.).

 Nov.
 13, 2020 BLM proposes a lease sale of approximately 474, 531 acres in Wyoming to be held in March 2021.
 The public comment period runs through Dec.
 13, 2020.

 Nov.
-13, 2020 The D.C.
-Circuit rejects BLM’s environmental review for oil and gas leases in Wyoming for failure to sufficiently consider the environmental impacts of the leasing decisions.
+13, 2020 The federal district court in D.C. rejects BLM’s environmental review for oil and gas leases in Wyoming for failure to sufficiently consider the environmental impacts of the leasing decisions.
 WildEarth Guardians v.
 Jewell, No. 1:16-cv-01724-RC (D.D.C.)